Last Updated on June 10, 2025

 Often people think of gold as an investment.
 In our current fiat system that may be true but this is not quite the most accurate way to think about gold.

-Gold is used to buy and sell things and, more importantly today, it is used as a form of savings that is immune to debasement.
+Gold is used to buy and sell things and, more importantly today, it is used as a form of monetary savings that is immune to debasement.

-Gold as Money in the Ancient World
+The History of Gold in the Ancient World 4000BC – 500AD

-Uncoined gold circulated as a medium of exchange in the ancient world as people found it a superior form of commodity money to the various alternatives such as shells, beads and livestock.
+At this early stage gold was also uncoined.
+In a non-standardised form trade with gold was inefficient as you needed to assess the weight and purity.
+Yet uncoined gold became a unit of account because people found it a superior form of commodity money to the various alternatives such as shells, beads and livestock.

 King Alyattes minted coins out of electrum (a gold-silver alloy), while his son, King Croesus, minted the world’s first gold coinage.